threefoldtecharchive/rivine-UI/doc/Developers.md

 # Developers

-To get Sia-UI running, ensure you have installed node, and npm.
+To get rivine-UI running, ensure you have installed node, and npm.
 After that, starting the application is as easy as running: `npm install && npm start`

 ## Resources